 Like women, men can find it difficult to disclose the violence to family, friends or services for a range of reasons.
 In addition, they may face disbelief or ridicule due to stereotypical attitudes to masculinity.

 The impact of domestic violence on men may be different to women in that they are less likely to experience the same levels of fear, risk, continued harassment after separation and child contact issues, nevertheless, it is vital that men receive help, support and protection when they disclose domestic violence.

 Consultation with men and findings from good practice indicates that men presenting to services as victims benefit from assessment tools which cater to their particular needs, explore the dynamics of the relationship and do not simply mirror services to women.

-For more information, download the Male victim assessment from the Related Documents section on this page.
+For more information, download the Male victim assessment (PDF 1MB).